-- 16.1 Applicants or their parents/guardian or next of kin (if the applicant is under the age of 18 or up to 24 if they have an EHCP) have the right to appeal against a decision which has been made as part of the admissions process. - 16.2 The applicant will receive an acknowledgment letter from the Director within 3 working days. - 16.3 The Director has a further 5 working days to investigate the appeal which may involve a meeting with the applicant.
-The applicant will have the right to be accompanied and represented by a parent/guardian or next of kin. - 16.4 If the matter remains unresolved the appeal should be referred to the Director of Performance and Planning. - The Director of Performance and Planning or their nominee shall meet with the Director and the applicant within 3 working days to review the case.
-The applicant, wherever possible, should be provided with verbal feedback of any decision made, but shall in all cases be provided with written feedback within 3 workings days following the meeting. - 16.5 If the matter is still not resolved to a satisfactory conclusion, the applicant can make a final appeal to the Managing Director of Education and Training Delivery who will consider the appeal, reviewing all supporting evidence before informing the applicant of a decision within 3 working days. - 16.6 Applicants may also follow the Customer Complaint and Grievance Procedure following the outcome of an assessment decision.
+- 16.1 Applicants or their parents/guardian or next of kin (if the applicant is under the age of 18 or up to 24 if they have an EHCP) have the right to appeal against a decision which has been made as part of the admissions process.
+Applicants cannot appeal against academic decisions, however. - 16.2 Admissions appeals should be sent to the relevant Assistant Principal via an email to quality@lincolncollege.ac.uk.
+The applicant will receive an acknowledgment letter via email from the Assistant Principal within 3 working days. - 16.3 The Assistant Principal has a further 5 working days to investigate the appeal which may involve a meeting with the applicant.
+The applicant will have the right to be accompanied and represented by a parent/guardian or next of kin. - 16.4 If the matter remains unresolved the appeal should be referred to the College's Vice Principal.
+The appeal should be submitted to quality@lincolncollege.ac.uk.
+The Vice Principal may meet with the relevant Assistant Principal and the - The Vice Principal may meet with the relevant Assistant Principal and the applicant to review the case.
+The applicant, wherever possible, should be provided with verbal feedback of any decision made, but shall in all cases be provided with written feedback within 5 workings days of their appeal. - 16.5 In the unlikely event that the matter is still not resolved to a satisfactory conclusion, the applicant can make a final appeal to the College Appeals Panel. in writing, to the Lincoln College Appeals Panel.
+All appeals must be received within 10 working days of receipt of the decision of the Vice Principal and follow the procedure noted in the College Appeals Panel Policy and Procedure (Policy CQ/PO/26), which can be obtained by contacting quality@lincolncollege.ac.uk.
+The panel will consider the appeal and review all supporting evidence before informing the applicant of a decision, within 10 working days. - 16.6 Applicants may also follow the Customer Complaint and Grievance Procedure following the outcome of an admissions decision.
+This may be done at the same time as an admissions appeal is being considered.